 No. A HomeDitty™ House Concert is not a commercial venture for Hosts.

-Neither Hosts nor Artists are under any obligation to accept booking offers.
-Please just respond with it's "not a fit."
+Neither Hosts nor Artists are under any obligation to accept booking offers or inquiries.
+Please just respond by clicking it's "not a fit."

 During the onboarding process for Artists, they will be required to create a merchant account with Stripe that is connected to the HomeDitty™ platform.
 When Guests RSVP “yes” to a house concert for that particular Artist, they will be asked to make a contribution for the crowdfund established to benefit the Artist.
 The contributions will go directly into the Artist’s merchant account at the time of settlement (less the credit card fees and App fee).
 The event is settled once HomeDitty™ has confirmed that the booking agreement was fulfilled from the host and artist.
 Please note that Stripe has a 7 (business) day waiting period on the first transfer of funds into an artist's bank account.
 After that, all transfers are made on a rolling two (business) day basis.
 Stripe’s credit card fees are 2.9% + .30 per transaction.
 The HomeDitty™ App fee is 10%.
 Neither HomeDitty nor the Host takes possession or control of the contributions.
 Cash at the door is prohibited as we need to track contributions for tax purposes and maintain accurate guest counts.
+In addition, cash at the door opens the host up to possible zoning violations and non-coverage by their homeowner's insurance policy.
 All guests are required to make an advance reservation through the HomeDitty™ platform.
 HomeDitty™ House Concerts are not a commercial venture for the Hosts.
 Artists keep 100% of all merchandise sales at any HomeDitty™ House Concerts.

 No, not at all, but house concerts are meant to be stripped down and the sound should adjusted for the size of the room.
 Concerts that are held outdoors will require a sound system.
 It is the responsibility of the artist to provide a sound system when booking an outdoor show unless the Host has offered to provide one.
 Please review the FAQ regarding outdoor shows for more information.